EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

     def my_view(request):
         # ...

-In this case, a caching mechanism (such as Django's own cache middleware) will cache a separate version of the page for each unique user-agent.
+In this case, a caching mechanism (such as Django\'s own cache middleware) will cache a separate version of the page for each unique user-agent.

 The advantage to using the ``vary_on_headers`` decorator rather than manually